-Before you switch doctors, you’ll need to do your research on who you would like to be your new doctor.
-I recommend reading reviews, asking friends, asking family and local doulas (they know who’s great and who’s not), about which doctors are the most compatible with your wants and wishes.
+Before you switch doctors, you’ll need to do your research on who you would like to be your new care provider.
+You shouldn’t have a problem finding other options anytime before 32 or 34 weeks pregnant.
+I recommend reading reviews, asking friends, asking family and local doulas.
+Doulas have seen many doctors work firsthand and know who’s great and who’s not.
+See which doctors are the most compatible with your wants and wishes.
 Of course, make sure that those doctors accept your insurance.

 2. Get Your Medical Records

 Once you have officially decided to switch, you will need to ask for copies of all of your medical records.
 You can have them sent either to you or directly to your new doctor’s office.
 Make sure that they include all tests, lab results, etc. You may have to request your medical records in writing and have to pay for copies.
 If your doctor has sent you to a specialist, it’s a good idea to ask for copies of the consultation notes from these visits too.